awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.IAMDBAuth.DBAccounts.md

 ## Using IAM authentication with Aurora MySQL<a name="UsingWithRDS.IAMDBAuth.DBAccounts.MySQL"></a>

 With Aurora MySQL, authentication is handled by `AWSAuthenticationPlugin`—an AWS\-provided plugin that works seamlessly with IAM to authenticate your IAM users\.
-Connect to the DB cluster and issue the `CREATE USER` statement, as shown in the following example\.
+Connect to the DB cluster as the master user or a different user who can create users and grant privileges\.
+After connecting, issue the `CREATE USER` statement, as shown in the following example\.

 ```
 CREATE USER jane_doe IDENTIFIED WITH AWSAuthenticationPlugin AS 'RDS';